solana-foundation/developer-content/content/guides/dapps/journal.md

 }
 ```

-For the anchor framework, every instruction takes a `Context` type as its first
+With the Anchor framework, every instruction takes a `Context` type as its first
 argument.
 The `Context` macro is used to define a struct that encapsulates
-accounts that will be passed to a given instruction.
-Therefore, each `Context`
+accounts that will be passed to a given instruction handler.
+Therefore, each
-must have a specified type with respect to the instruction.
-In this case, we
+`Context` must have a specified type with respect to the instruction handler.
+In
-need to define a data structure for `CreateEntry`.
+our case, we need to define a data structure for `CreateEntry`:

 ```rust
 #[derive(Accounts)]